-Thoroughly inspect the air intake and vent systems for any signs of blockage, corrosion or leakage and periodically clean screen in vent terminal (where applicable).
+Thoroughly inspect the air intake and vent systems for any signs of blockage, corrosion or leakage and periodically clean screen in the vent terminal (where applicable).
 Immediately replace any unsound vent system piping.
-Inspect the air filter and wash with warm water and soap if dirty.
+Inspect the air filter and replace when required.